ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

     }
 }
 ````
-> **Note:** It's recommended not to enable the GraphiQL client in production level due to security concerns.
+> **Note:** The GraphiQL client is used as a tool to help developers when writing a GraphQL service, and It is recommended not to enable it in production environments.